Rubender353/x64AssemblyLessons/index.md

 For example.
 IDIV instruction example
 ```
-mov     eax, 10         ; move 10 into eax
+mov     rax, 10         ; move 10 into rax
-mov     esi, 10         ; move 10 into esi
+mov     rsi, 10         ; move 10 into rsi
-idiv    esi             ; divide eax by esi (eax will equal 1 and edx will equal 0)
+idiv    rsi             ; divide rax by rsi (rax will equal 1 and rdx will equal 0)
-idiv    esi             ; divide eax by esi again (eax will equal 0 and edx will equal 1)
+idiv    rsi             ; divide rax by rsi again (rax will equal 0 and rdx will equal 1)
 ```
 If we are only storing the remainder won't we have problems?